NSW Boat Licence

 - Can I get a Jet Ski (PWC) licence as well?

 - Yes.
-You can add the PWC (Jet Ski) licence test as an optional extra when you book.
+You can add the PWC (Jet Ski) licence test as an optional extra ($120/person) when you book.
 This allows you to operate a personal watercraft in NSW legally.

 - How can I prepare for the course?